The lifted functional approach to mean field games with common noise: Notation

 Suppose $(u_t(x))_\T$ is an $\FF^{\bW^0}$-adapted random field on $[0,T] \times \RR^d$, and suppose further that it can be written as a functional of the form

-where as indicated $\hat{u}(t,x,\omega,y)$ is a strictly non-anticipative function on $\RR^d \times \Omega \times \RR^d$.
+where as indicated $(t,\omega) \mapsto \hat{u}(t,x,\omega,y)$ is a strictly non-anticipative function on $[0,T] \times \Omega$ for each $(x,y) \in \RR^d \times \RR^d$.
 This way of writing such functionals goes back to works of Dupire \cite{dupire2019functional} and Peng \cite{peng2011note} on the functional It\^o formula and path dependent PDE theory, respectively, though we follow the more recent work \cite{cosso2019crandall} of Cosso-Russo in referring to $\hat{u}(t,x,\omega,y)$ as a \emph{lifted functional}.
 Note also how we indicate the dependence on the path variable $\omega \in \Omega$ to be strictly non-anticipative by adorning the functional with a ``hat'' or ``tilde'', such as ``$\hat{u}(t,x,\omega,y)$'' or ``$\widetilde{r}(t,x,\omega)$'' appearing in \eqref{forwardPDEintro} below.
-Note then that the variable $y$ will typically represent the present value of the common noise.
+Then variable $y$ will then typically represent the present value of the common noise.

 With this discussion, we can now introduce the compensator and compensated time derivative that play a fundamental role in this paper.
 For a given strictly non-anticipative functional $\hat{\psi}(t,\omega) = \hat{\psi}(t,(\omega_s)_{0 \leq s < t})$ on $[0,T] \times \Omega$, the \emph{compensator} of $\hat{\psi}(t,\omega)$ is defined by